-Before you register at School of Career Education you will need to have your foreign transcript evaluated for equivalency.
+Before you register at School of Career Education, you will need your foreign transcript evaluated for equivalency.
 Many companies evaluate foreign transcripts and provide an official translation.
-Please contact the Student Services Center for a list of of local evaluation agencies.
+Please contact the Student Services Center for a list of the local evaluation agencies.

-\The School of Career Education is not affiliated with any of the agencies listed above.
+\The School of Career Education is not affiliated with any of the evaluation agencies.